5 Benefits Of Sardine, Nutrition, Recipes, & Side Effects

 • May Aid In The Development Of Healthy Bones

 The calcium in sardines is reported to be 91.7 mg, according to USDA (1).
 Calcium and vitamin D are necessary for the development of healthy bones and play an important role in preventing bone disorders such as osteoporosis, and rickets (7), (8).
-Sardines being high in calcium, and vitamin D, you can add these silver swimmers to your diet for healthy bones (9).
+Sardines are high in calcium, so you can add these silver swimmers to your diet for healthy bones (9).
+A Vitamin D-rich food like sardine can also lowers cholesterol levels and reduces the chances of muscle inflammation.

 • May Protect Your Skin From UV-rays Of The Sun